Henry Seriake Dickson: Alliance for Democracy

 Dickson began his political career as a member of Alliance for Democracy (Nigeria) and was elected as the Bayelsa State chapter chairman of the party from 1998 to 2000.
 The political party produced a senator representing Bayelsa West, a member of the House of Representatives representing Sagbama - Ekeremor Federal Constituency and three members of the State House of Assembly from Brass Local Government.
 After his tenure as chairman elapsed, was elected national legal adviser of the Alliance for Democracy and served in that position between 2000 and 2002.

-Attorney General of Bayelsa State (2006 - 2007)
+Attorney General of Bayelsa State (2006–2007)

 In January 2006, Dickson was appointed the attorney-general and commissioner for justice of Bayelsa State (2006 to 2007) by the then Governor, Dr. Goodluck Ebele Jonathan GCFR.

-As attorney general, he was a member of the Body of Benchers, member, Council of Legal Education and vice chairman of the State Advisory Judicial Service Commission.
+As attorney general, he was a member of the Body of Benchers, a member, of the Council of Legal Education and vice chairman of the State Advisory Judicial Service Commission.